arashnm80/arashnm80.github.io/handbook.md

 ---

 Here's gonna be my public handbook.
 Contents might be from my own mind or others, only English or multilingual, neat or messy, transient or permanent. \
-This page is also available in [here](https://github.com/arashnm80/arashnm80.github.io/blob/main/handbook.md) with another font.
+This page is also available in [here](https://github.com/arashnm80/arashnm80.github.io/blob/main/handbook.md) with another font and style.

 <details markdown=block>
 <summary markdown=span>**Table of Contents**</summary>